zelanko/sql-docs.pt-br/docs/t-sql/functions/object-definition-transact-sql.md

 ## <a name="arguments"></a>Argumentos
  *object_id*
- É a ID do objeto a ser usado. *object_id* é **int**e considera-se que representam um objeto no contexto do banco de dados atual.
+ É a ID do objeto a ser usado. *object_id* é **int** e considera-se que representa um objeto no contexto de banco de dados atual.

 ## <a name="return-types"></a>Tipos de retorno
  **nvarchar(max)**